 - 1/2 teaspoon freshly ground black pepper

-- 2 teaspoons dried ground porcini mushrooms (optional for a fabulous dose of umami; highly recommended)
+- 1 tablespoon dried ground porcini mushrooms (optional for a fabulous dose of umami; highly recommended)

 - hot pasta cooked al dente (GF: use gluten free)